Uber Passengers’ Handbook – What To Do If An Accident Occurs While You’re Riding In One?

 • Loss of enjoyment of life (if, for example, you are no longer able to engage in a job or hobby you enjoyed before the accident).

-Some of these losses are easy to determine.
+Some of these losses are easy to quantify.
 For example, a body shop can provide a written report of all the damage to your vehicle and exactly how much they will charge to fix it.
 Medical bills provide specific dollar amounts for the medical treatment that was required as a result of the accident.
-When the costs are documented with receipts and itemized invoices, it is easy to determine exactly how much you lost as a result of the accident.
-Other losses, however, can be far more difficult to value.
+When the costs are documented with receipts and itemized invoices, it is relatively easy to estimate how much you lost as a result of the accident.
+Other losses, however, can be far more difficult to quantify.

-It is also the most difficult to value.
+It is also the most difficult to assign a value to.
 What dollar amount will compensate the victim for weeks of painful physical therapy?
 What about permanent injuries (such as nerve damage) that will never fully recover?
-The victim will suffer an uncertain amount of pain for the rest of his or her life.
+The victim will suffer an uncertain amount of pain for the rest of their life.
 How do you determine the dollar amount that will compensate you for that pain?
 This same problem occurs when the injury victim loses the enjoyment of life.
-What if the victim can no longer pick up his or her children?
+What if the victim can no longer pick up their children?
 What if paralysis has prevented him from walking across the stage at graduation or ever taking another dance class again?
 These are devastating losses.
 They can rob an injury victim of some of the most important moments in life.
 Victims have the legal right to be compensated for these losses.
 But what number could possibly equal the loss of important family moments?
 As you can imagine, the other driver’s insurance company thinks that number is a lot lower than you do.
-This is why it is so important to have an aggressive personal injury attorney fighting for your claim.
-If the insurance company refuses to make a fair settlement offer, you have the right to let a jury determine the value of these intangible losses.
+This is why it is advisable to have a personal injury attorney advocating for your claim.
+If the insurance company refuses to make a fair settlement offer, you can bring your case to court and allow a jury to determine the value of these intangible losses.

 Lost wages can be easy or difficult to calculate, depending on the complexity of your case.
 If you miss a couple of days of work and are able to return to your former hours and duties, it can be easy to calculate lost wages.
 Your employer simply provides documentation of the number of hours missed and your hourly wage.
 (Salaried employees can prorate their salary based on a forty-hour workweek.)
 Multiplying these numbers gives an exact amount of lost wages.
 However, complex injuries can lead to far more time lost from work, and this can make it much more difficult to calculate lost wages.
 What if you lose your health insurance during an extended leave of absence?
-A negligent driver must pay for all losses – including employment benefits.
-This means that any health insurance coverage, retirement contributions, or other benefits lost as a result of the car accident are also part of a personal injury award.
+A negligent driver must pay for all losses, including employment benefits.
+This means that any health insurance coverage, retirement contributions, or other benefits lost as a result of the car accident may also be considered in your potential personal injury award.

-The calculation becomes even more difficult if the injury victim cannot maintain his or her former hours or duties.
+The calculation becomes even more difficult if the injury victim cannot maintain their former work hours or duties.
 This can lead to a permanent decrease in earning potential.
-This, too, must be part of a personal injury award.
-The lost employment benefits must also be compensated.
-For example: imagine that an injury victim can only work part-time after an accident.
+This, too, may be a part of a personal injury award.
+The lost employment benefits may also be compensated.
+For example, imagine that an injury victim can only work part-time after an accident.
 Because of this, she is no longer eligible for health insurance through her employer.
-This lost benefit must be compensated.
-As you can imagine, it is difficult to determine the exact value of lost benefits.
+This lost benefit may be compensated, depending on the specific circumstances.
+As you can imagine, it is difficult to calculate the exact value of lost benefits.
 It can also be difficult to calculate the loss in the victim’s future earning potential.
-Will he or she ever be able to return to work?
+Will they ever be able to return to work?
 If so, will it be at the former level of income, or will it take time to work back up to the position held before the accident?
-All of these issues give the insurance company a chance to argue for a lower settlement award.
+All of these issues give the insurance company reasons to justify a lower settlement award.
+Our car accident lawyers can help you explore your legal options.

 Car accident injuries have a high cost to society.
 More importantly, they can dramatically affect you and your family for years to come.
 The law says that a negligent driver must compensate you for all the losses you sustain.
-Unfortunately, a single insurance policy is often not enough to cover all of your losses.
-This is why it is important to work with a personal injury attorney who understands all the insurance policies that might be available to cover your losses.
-In the case of an Uber accident, the supplemental $1 million policy offered by the company is an important legal avenue to pursue.
+Unfortunately, a single insurance policy may not be enough to cover all of your losses.
+This is why it may be wise to work with a personal injury attorney who understands all the insurance policies that might be available to cover your losses.
+In the case of an Uber accident, the supplemental $1 million policy offered by the company can be an important legal avenue to pursue.

 As you can see, personal injury claims can become very complicated when a rideshare service is involved.
-Insurance companies often take advantage of this confusion and attempt to avoid their legal obligation to pay for your injuries.
+Negotiating with an insurance company by yourself can add another layer of difficulty, especially if you’re trying to recover from your injuries.

 Arash Law Practice Area Border/Divider